Distributed Maintenance of Anytime Available Spanning Trees in Dynamic Networks: Preliminary analysis

-Assuming that a \texttt{T}-labelled vertex has equal chances to apply the rule $r_4$ with any of its \emph{child} (this can be an implementation choice), the circulation of each token becomes a random walk in its tree.
-Now, the probability for a random walking token to be positioned on a given vertex $v$ in a graph $G$ (tree or not) is a well-known result that only depends on the degree of $v$, noted $d_G(v)$.
-At anytime, for any vertex $v$ in a tree $\mathcal{T}$, the probability that $v$ hosts the token is:
+In a stationary regime, the probability for a token to be located at a given node $v$ in a graph $G$ (tree or not) is a well-known result in random walk theory, which only depends on the ratio between the degree of $v$, $d_G(v)$, and the sum of all degrees in $G$.

-In fact, these values hold only after a certain time of circulation, before which the probabilities actually depend on the starting vertex.
-In more technical terms, this random walk can be seen as a \emph{Markov chain} whose \emph{stationary} (or \emph{equilibrium}) \emph{distribution} corresponds to the values of Eq.~\ref{eq:proba-each}.
-Depending on the desired precision, this equilibrium can be considered as reached after a certain time of circulation, which is called \emph{mixing time}.
-As discussed later on in this paper, this time has an important impact on the algorithm performance.